Enalean/tuleap-documentation-en/languages/en/installation-guide/advanced-configuration.rst

 Default configuration
 +++++++++++++++++++++

-Starting Tuleap 9.16, some webdav configuration must be deployed with nginx.
+Starting Tuleap 9.16, some webdav configuration should be deployed with nginx.
-By default, webdav is accessible with an URL like ``https://domain.tld/plugins/webdav/``.
+By default, webdav is accessible with an URL like ``https://example.com/plugins/webdav/``.
 All is done by the default nginx plugins configuration.

 Then, in Tuleap plugin configuration ``/etc/tuleap/plugins/webdav/etc/webdav.inc``::

     $webdav_base_uri = "/plugins/webdav";
-    $webdav_host     = "domain.tld";
+    $webdav_host     = "example.com";

 Custom configuration
 ++++++++++++++++++++

-However, if you want to access webdav via ``https://webdav.domain.tld``, you have to add add a new server entry (not in another server block) in ``/etc/nginx/conf.d/tuleap.conf`` like:
+However, if you want to access webdav via ``https://webdav.example.com``, you have to add add a new server entry (not in another server block) in ``/etc/nginx/conf.d/tuleap.conf`` like:

 ::

     server {
         listen       443 ssl;
-        server_name  webdav.domain.tld;
+        server_name  webdav.example.com;

         ssl_certificate %PATH_TO_CRT_FILE%;
         ssl_certificate_key %PATH_TO_KEY_FILE%;